Glamorgan County Cricket Club: Earliest cricket

 Cricket probably reached Wales and Glamorgan by the end of the 17th century.
-The earliest known reference to cricket in Glamorgan is a match at Swansea in 1780.
+The earliest known reference to cricket in Glamorgan is a 1771 newspaper report about noise levels at matches in Swansea.

 Origin of club

 The formation of Glamorgan CCC took place on 6 July 1888 at a meeting in the Angel Hotel, Cardiff.

 The club competed in the Minor Counties Championship for many years and then applied for first-class status after the First World War.

 Glamorgan CCC played its initial first-class match versus Sussex CCC at Cardiff Arms Park on 18–20 May 1921 and thus increased the County Championship to 17 teams.
 Captained by N.V.H.
 Riches, Glamorgan won this first match by 23 runs.
 Only one more victory was achieved that summer; Glamorgan lost 14 games and finished with the wooden spoon.